barban-dev/midea_inventor_dehumidifier/README.md

 This repo contains the python package ***midea_inventor_lib*** which implements a client-side library to interface to the Web API provided by Midea/Inventor in order to remotely control a **EVA II PRO WiFi Smart Dehumidifier device**.

-You can get info about the dehumidifier apliance here: https://www.inventorappliances.com/dehumidifiers/eva-ii-pro-wi-fi-20l
+You can get info about the dehumidifier appliance here: https://www.inventorappliances.com/dehumidifiers/eva-ii-pro-wi-fi-20l

 The official companion Apps are available on Google's and Apple's App Stores: